Living Well is a Couples Counseling / Marriage Therapy Clinic in Neptune Beach, FL Offering Sessions Online and

-In the next session, I will meet with you individually to learn each of your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions.
-In the final session of assessment, I will share with you my recommendations for treatment and work to define mutually agreed upon goals for your therapy.
+In the next session, we will meet with you individually to learn each of your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions.
+In the final session of assessment, we will share with you our recommendations for treatment and work to define mutually agreed upon goals for your therapy.

 Most of the work will involve sessions where you will be seen together as a couple.
 However, there may be times when individual sessions are recommended.
-I may also give you exercises to practice between sessions.
+We may also give you exercises to practice between sessions.

 Most couples see us about 12 sessions over the course of treatment.
 The length of the therapy will be determined by your specific needs and goals.
 In the course of therapy we will establish points at which to evaluate your satisfaction and progress.
-Also, I will encourage you to raise any questions or concerns that you have about therapy at any time.
+Also, we will encourage you to raise any questions or concerns that you have about therapy at any time.

 In the later stage of therapy, we will “phase out” or meet less frequently in order for you to test out new relationship skills and to prepare for termination of the therapy.
 Although you may terminate therapy whenever you wish, it is most helpful to have at least one sessions together to summarize progress, define the work that remains, and say good-bye.